makrai/notes/levin05-ch3-current.md

 # 3 Current approaches to lexical semantic representation 51

 * last chapter
-  * semantic roles are not unanalyzable notions.
-We reviewed
+  * semantic roles are not unanalyzable notions
-  * two approaches to overcoming this problem: unpackaging the content of
+  * two approaches to overcoming this problem
     * bundles of binary features and
     * arguments to be assigned more than one semantic role
-* In this chapter, we survey two other widely adopted solutions.
-The first
+* In this chapter, we survey two other widely adopted solutions
-  * Van Valin (1999); “generalized semantic roles.”
-On this approach
+  * Van Valin (1999); “generalized semantic roles”
     * the content of traditional semantic roles is unpackaged into more basic components, as in the feature decomposition approach, but these components do not constitute a set of jointly necessary and sufficient conditions on any given role
   * predicate decomposition
-    * a more structured lexical semantic representation known as a predicate
+    * a more structured lexical semantic representation
 * The current theories of argument realization build on one/other/both

 ## 3.1 generalized semantic roles 51

 * semantic roles that lump together arguments that
   * same morphosyntactic pattern
-  * no common semantic ingredient.
-Consequently, they can
+  * no common semantic ingredient
   * not simply more coarsely defined roles, but rather are defined in terms of relatively specific semantic criteria
   * termin
     * Van Valin (1999); “generalized semantic roles,”
-    * Croft (1998) characterizes them as “super-roles.”
+    * Croft (1998) characterizes them as “super-roles”
 * subject and object are different from other morphosyntactic exps of args
-  * As discussed in section 1.6, the notions of
+  * As discussed in section 1.6
-  * both can be associated with a particularly wide range of semantic roles, and there are morphosyntactic processes which alter the assignment of arguments => difficult to associate semantic roles with these grammatical relations, and
+  * both can be associated with a particularly wide range of semantic roles, and there are morphosyntactic processes which alter the assignment of arguments => difficult to associate semantic roles with these grammatical relations
 * generalized semantic role approaches usually posit only two such roles: one associated with subject and a second with object
-  * hE Primus (1999) posits a third on associated with the first object in a double object construction.
-Her
+  * hE Primus (1999) posits a third one associated with the first object in a double object construction
-    * based on parallels between the first object and the grammatical relations, subject and direct object (see section 1.6).
+    * based on parallels between the first object and the grammatical relations, subject and direct object (see section 1.6)
 * history for generalized semantic roles
   * seeds most likely sown in Dixon’s (1972, 1979, 1994) work on ergativity,
-  * labels “A” and “O” to refer to the semantic classes of subjs/objs of tr Vs in a language like English with a nominative–accusative case system.
-Dixon
+  * labels “A” and “O” to refer to the semantic classes of subjs/objs of tr Vs in a language like English with a nominative–accusative case system
-    * “syntactic-semantic primitives” (1979; 1994) in the sense that
+    * “syntactic-semantic primitives” (1979; 1994)
-    * have a semantic basis, but are used in the definition of grammatical relations such as “subject” and “object.”
-These labels have been
+    * have a semantic basis, but are used in the definition of grammatical relations such as “subject” and “object”
   * widely adopted for use in statements about the morphosyntactic realization
-    * on a broad range of languages, particularly work with a typological cast.
+    * on a broad range of languages, particularly work with a typological cast
     * The core exemplars of A and O are prototypical agents and patients,
     * labels are intended to encompass other arguments that share the morphosyntactic realization of agents and patients
-    * A += perceiver for verbs of perception (Dixon 1994).
-This
+    * A += perceiver for verbs of perception (Dixon 1994)
-* classes of arguments with a range of semantic properties pattern together in terms of morphosyntactic realization, and there may be no semantic property common to the whole set of arguments.
+* classes of arguments with a range of semantic properties pattern together in terms of morphosyntactic realization, and there may be no semantic property common to the whole set of arguments
   =: generalized semantic role label, allowing rules of argument realization to make direct reference to just these
 * patient doesn't have to be so vague that covers all possible direct objects –
-  * a “wastebasket” role.
+  * a “wastebasket” role
-* In this section we review two approaches to generalized semantic roles.
-The
+* In this section we review two approaches to generalized semantic roles
   * Both approaches
-    generalized semantic roles not to be defined by a set of jointly necessary and sufficient conditions, and both appeal to many of the same semantic ingredients in defining these roles, but,
+    * generalized semantic roles
+      not to be defined by a set of jointly necessary and sufficient conditions
+    * appeal to many of the same semantic ingredients in defining these roles,
-  * the part they play in the overall theory of grammar is quite different. as
+  * the part they play in the overall theory of grammar is quite different
-    * comparison in section 3.1.2 shows,
+    * comparison in section 3.1.2 shows

 ### 3.1.1 Dowty’s (1991) proto-role approach 53